“Black Lives Matter” is a great slogan. As a black man, I agree that black lives matter just as much as the lives of any of our racial counterparts.

 - Blacks accounted for 62.1 percent of all drug-related homicide victims compared to 36.9 percent for whites.
-Over 65.6 percent — almost two-thirds — of all drug-related homicide offenders were black, compared to 33.2 percent being white.
+Over 65.6 percent — almost two-thirds — of all drug-related homicide offenders were black compared to 33.2 percent white.

 - Blacks were 44.1 percent of felony murder victims and almost 59.9 percent of the offenders.

 This reality, to me, qualifies as an “insidious and widespread assault on black life.”
-Yet those claiming Black Lives Matter fixate on Michael Brown and Eric Garner while virtually ignoring the thousands of black-on-black murder victims who remain primarily nameless and faceless except to their loved ones.
+Yet those claiming black lives matter preoccupy themselves with Michael Brown and Eric Garner while virtually ignoring the thousands of black-on-black murder victims who remain primarily nameless and faceless except to their loved ones.

 The internecine war doesn’t begin there.
 It starts in the womb.
 As deadly as black-on-black crime can be, the most dangerous place for a black child is still in the womb.

-While blacks make up only around 13 percent of the American population, the Centers for Disease Control and Prevention reported black abortions accounted for nearly 35.7 percent of all abortions performed in 2010.
+While blacks comprise only around 13 percent of the American population, the Centers for Disease Control and Prevention reported that black abortions accounted for nearly 35.7 percent of all abortions performed in 2010.
 In Mississippi, blacks accounted for 71.7 percent of all abortions, despite blacks comprising only around 37 percent of the population.